-This Winter 2020 listeners to Public Radio StationWXPN are again asked to please phone in and pledge their financial support to STAR'S END.
+In Winter 2020 listeners to Public Radio StationWXPN were again asked to please phone in and pledge their financial support to STAR'S END.
 Public Radio exists through the support of its listeners, and periodic on-air fundraisers are the most sensible method for WXPN to meet its fiscal goals.
 On-airfund drives are also a good opportunity for listeners to make themselves known to the programs they frequent.

 Throughout its many years of broadcast the most important person in the STAR'S END endeavor has been the listener.
 Giving to public radio was and still continues to be a meaningful gesture.
-During the broadcast of 23 February 2020 STAR'S END will spend the entire night in this effort, and is counting on your help.
-Stay up, tune in and (when you hear the number 1-800-565-WXPN) calling in, which led to another record breaking total - $9670 in donations (from +80 donors) in one night.
+During the broadcast of 23 February 2020 STAR'S END spent the entire night in fundraising effort, and counted on your help.
+Thanks for staying up, tuning in and (when you heard the number 1-800-565-WXPN) calling in, which led to another record breaking total - $9670 in donations (from +80 donors) in one night.

-...and while making your call, please take a moment to congratulate STAR'S END HostChuck van Zyl as he marks the 40th anniversary of his first night behind the microphone at WXPN...
+...and Thanks to those who, while making their call, took a moment to congratulate STAR'S END HostChuck van Zyl as he marks the 40th anniversary of his first night behind the microphone at WXPN...

-Sincere Thanks to everyone who calls in with a donation (thanks also to our phone room volunteers who will stay up all night taking your calls!
+Sincere Thanks to everyone who called in with a donation and Thanks also to our phone room volunteers who stayed up all night taking your calls!
 Ken Anderson, Chaka Benson, Neil Cippon, Art Cohen, Emily Guthrie, Diane King, Shawn Kralicek, Chuck Nixon, Maria Roman-Gremmel, Ian Staer and Jeff Towne

-Please Note: The 02.23.20 broadcast of STAR'S END will offer Special Thank You Gifts available to those calling in with a donation made using a valid credit card.
-Many Thanks to all the artists and labels pitching in their resources to help STAR'S END with fundraising, and of course, Sincere Thanks to all the listeners who phone in with a donation.
+Please Note: The 02.23.20 broadcast of STAR'S END offered Special Thank You Gifts available to those calling in with a donation made using a valid credit card.
+Many Thanks to all the artists and labels pitching in their resources to help STAR'S END with fundraising, and of course, Sincere Thanks to all the listeners who phoned in with a donation.
 Please see below for highlights from the list of Donor Thank-You Gifts

 Special 2020 Fundraising Thank-You Gift